francisngo/data-structures-and-algorithms/src/info/hash-table-data-structure.md

 At position 4, we would have a LinkedList instance with three elements in it, at positions 13 and 16, we would have LinkedList instances with two elements in it, and at position 10, we would have LinkedList instances with a single element in it.

 For separate chaining and linear probing, we only need to override three methods: put, get, and remove.
 These three methods will be different in each different technique.

+Advantages:
+- Simple to implement
+- Hash table never fills up, we can always add more elements to the chain
+- Less sensitive to the hash function or load factors
+- It is mostly used when it is unknown how many and how frequently keys may be inserted or deleted

+Disadvantages:
+- The cache performance of chaining is not good as keys are stored using a linked list.
+Open addressing provides better cache performance as everything is stored in the same table
+- Wastage of space (some parts of the hash table are never used)
+- If the chain becomes too long, then search time can become O(n) in worst case
+- Uses extra space for links

 2. Linear probing
 Another technique of collision resolution is linear probing.
 When we try to add a new element, if the position index is already occupied, then we will try index + 1.
 If index + 1 is occupied, then we try index + 2, and so on.